 More than half our workers’ comp attorneys are NC Board Certified Specialists in Workers' Compensation law.
 This is an NC State Bar certification denoting a high level of proficiency in a particular practice area.
 Of the more than 28,000 attorneys licensed in North Carolina, less than 1% (148)** of them are North Carolina board certified specialists in workers’ compensation law.

-We have two former North Carolina Industrial Commissioners.
+We have a former North Carolina Industrial Commissioner Deputy Commissioner and Special Deputy Commissioner.
 The North Carolina Industrial Commission (NCIC) is the impartial agency that administers and enforces workers' compensation laws.

 We have a former North Carolina State Senator who was elected to serve four terms.
 He also helped write some of North Carolina’s workers’ compensation laws.

-Many of our attorneys have been acknowledged by colleagues and peers.
-They are often asked to speak at seminars for other workers’ compensation attorneys.
-Others are accomplished authors of scholarly articles and two have received coveted awards for workers’ compensation, including Best Lawyers “Best Lawyer*” and NC Super Lawyers Magazine’s “Rising Star*.”
+Two of our NC Workers Compensation Attorneys have received coveted awards for workers’ compensation, including Best Lawyers “Best Lawyer*” and NC Super Lawyers Magazine’s “Rising Star*.”
 One was named NC Super Lawyers Magazine’s “Super Lawyer*” three times and Best Lawyers “Lawyer of the Year*” for Raleigh twice.

-Our attorneys are givers and champions of the underdog.
-Many of them join our side because they are advocates for those without a voice.
+Our attorneys join your side because they are advocates for those without a voice.
 And that is often the injured worker.
 Of our 13 workers’ comp attorneys, 12 are members of the North Carolina Advocates for Justice, an organization dedicated to improving the quality of legal representation in our state.
 Many are active members in their communities – from teaching at local colleges, to counseling the Hispanic/Latino community.

 NC Workers’ Compensation Lawyers Offer FREE Case Evaluation